Michal Matějovský

 Michal Matějovský (born 20 October 1985 in Hradec Králové) is a Czech auto racing driver.

 Career

-Early racing included the Czech Škoda Matador Pick-up Championship, the Czech Škoda Octavia Cup, and the Czech BMW 1 Challenge.
-In 2008 he competed in the SEAT León Eurocup, finishing the season sixteenth on points.
+Matějovský's early racing career included the Czech Škoda Matador Pick-up Championship, the Czech Škoda Octavia Cup, and the Czech BMW 1 Challenge.
+In 2008, he competed in the SEAT León Eurocup, finishing the season sixteenth on points.
 As a reward for his performance in the Eurocup, he entered one round of the FIA World Touring Car Championship at Brno in 2008.
 He drove a SEAT León for the SUNRED Racing Development Team, with a best placed finish of twenty-second in race one.
 He went on to compete in the European Touring Car Cup for O2 Motorsport CSMS in an Alfa Romeo 156.